parente/tott/doc/assignments/setup.rst

 tottbox
 -------

-With VirtualBox and Vagrant installed, you're now ready to bring up the virtual machine running Ubuntu Linux Server 12.04 we'll be using throughout the course, affectionally named *tottbox*.
+With VirtualBox and Vagrant installed, you're now ready to bring up the virtual machine running Ubuntu Linux Server 12.04 we'll be using throughout the course, affectionately named *tottbox*.
 This VM already has most of the tools we will explore pre-installed pre-configured, and ready-for-use.

 To make it clear where we are running commands, from now on we will call the operating system running on your laptop the *host box* and the virtual machine *tottbox*.